Solar panels are really the element silicon enclosed in glass. When the sun hits the silicon, it creates DC electricity.

 The raw electricity is direct current (DC).
 The inverter takes this energy and converts it into alternating current (AC).

 The site is now running on cleaner, cheaper, greener energy.
 You've locked in your rates, and you have peace of mind knowing what you'll be paying in the future.

 When you install a solar energy system on your property, you save money on your electricity bills and protect yourself against rising electricity rates in the future.
 How much you can save depends on the utility rates and solar policies in your area, but going solar is a smart investment regardless of where you live.

 Solar power, like other renewable energy resources, has many environmental and health benefits.
 Going solar reduces greenhouse gas emissions, which contribute to climate change, and also results in fewer air pollutants like sulfur dioxide and particulate matter, which can cause health problems.

 The easiest way to find out how much you pay for electricity (and how much electricity you use per month) is to take a look at your utility electricity bill.
-Review EnergySage’s guide to reading your electricity bill to find out exactly what to look for.

 Studies have shown that homes with solar energy systems sell for more than homes without them.
 However, your property value will only increase if you own, rather than lease, your solar panel system.
 In most parts of the country, going solar will actually increase your property value more than a kitchen renovation.